threadi/wp-personio-integration-light/readme.txt

 == Screenshots ==

-1. Field to insert your Personio URL
+1. Setup leads you through the first import of your positions from Personio
-2. Import-Settings
+2. The imported positions in WordPress
-3. List of imported positions
+3. Main settings for the plugin
-4. Gutenberg Block for listings
+4. Your positions from Personio in the frontend of your website

 == Upgrade Notice ==